-Accounting officer assists the Mayor in revising budget documentation in accordance with consultative processes and taking into account the results from the third quarterly review of the current year 10 Public Consultation Public Participation/ Imbizos : • Ward Councilors ; • Ward Committees; • NGO's; • CBO; • Businesses. • And other Sectors ( Youth and women) ward based Imbizos for Ward Committees The purpose is to confirm and beef-up inputs Mid-April to Beginning of May 2017 Executive Mayor , MAYCO, MM, Finance, Speaker and IDP Office IZIMBIZO Feedback Consolidation Public hearings on the budget, and council debate.
+1 Т T T Accounting officer assists the Mayor in revising budget documentation in accordance with consultative processes and taking into account the results from the third quarterly review of the current year 10 Public Consultation Public Participation/ Imbizos : ward based Imbizos for Ward Committees The purpose is to confirm and beef-up inputs Mid-April to Beginning of May 2018 Executive Mayor , MAYCO, MM, Finance, Speaker and IDP Office IZIMBIZO Feedback Consolidation Public hearings on the budget, and council debate.
 Council consider views of the local community, NT, PT, other provincial and national organs of state and municipalities.
 Mayor to be provided with an opportunity to respond to submissions during consultation and table amendments for council consideration.
 Council to consider approval of budget and plans at least 30 days before start of budget year.
-Accounting officer assists the Mayor in preparing the final budget documentation for consideration for approval at least 30 days before the start of the budget year taking into account consultative processes and any other new information of a material nature 11 Draft IDP to District and COGTA Submit Draft Budget/IDP to District and COGTA End April 2017 IDP/Budget Municipal Manager 12 Budget and IDP Approval Submit Final Budget and IDP Council must approve annual budget by resolution, setting taxes and tariffs, approving changes to IDP and budget related policies, approving measurable performance objectives for revenue by source and expenditure by vote before start of budget year MFMA s 16, 24, 26, 53 MFMA s 53; MSA s 38- 45, 57(2) End of May 2017 COUNCIL Mayor must approve SDBIP within 28 days after approval of the budget and ensure that annual performance contracts are concluded in accordance with s 57(2) of the MSA.
+Accounting officer assists the Mayor in preparing the final budget documentation for consideration for approval at least 30 days before the start of the budget year taking into account consultative processes and any other new information of a material nature 11 Draft IDP to District and COGTA Submit Draft Budget/IDP to District and COGTA End April 2018 IDP/Budget Municipal Manager 12 Budget and IDP Approval Submit Final Budget and IDP Council must approve annual budget by resolution, setting taxes and tariffs, approving changes to IDP and budget related policies, approving measurable performance objectives for revenue by source and expenditure by vote before start of budget year MFMA s 16, 24, 26, 53 MFMA s 53; MSA s 38-45, 57(2) End of May 2018 COUNCIL Mayor must approve SDBIP within 28 days after approval of the budget and ensure that annual performance contracts are concluded in accordance with s 57(2) of the MSA.
 Mayor to ensure that the annual performance agreements are linked to the measurable performance objectives approved with the budget and SDBIP.
 The mayor submits the approved SDBIP and performance agreements to council, MEC for local government and makes public within 14 days after approval.
 Council must finalise a system of delegations.
-MFMA s 59, 79, 82; MSA s 59-65 13 IDP Review Process Plan for 2018/2019 Adoption and approval of the Process Plan for 2018/19 by MAYCO and Council August 2017 Council
+MFMA s 59, 79, 82; MSA s 59-65 13 IDP Review Process Plan for 2019/2020 Adoption and approval of the Process Plan for 2019/20 by MAYCO and Council August 2018 Council